inno-se/the-guide/README.md

 This section is based on the study *Software engineering team project courses with industrial customers: Students’ insights on challenges and lessons learned* [^SETeamProjectProblems].

 Researchers identified various [challenges](#challenges-themes) and [lessons learned](#lessons-learned-themes) from students' reports.

-Courses attended by the [target audience](#target-audience) of this guide are similar to the courses covered by the study.
-Therefore, [lessons learned](#lessons-learned-themes) may be useful.

 ### Challenges (themes)